 IRS Hardship Program: How to File for Hardship Relief with the IRS

-In order to qualify for currently not collectible status with the IRS, you are required to demonstrate financial or economic hardship.
+In order to qualify for currently not collectible status with the IRS, you are required to demonstrate financial or economic hardship by providing detailed information about your financial status.
 This is done by submitting IRS Form 433, the collection information statement (sometimes called the IRS hardship form), which serves as the IRS Hardship Program request form.

 Form 433 summarizes your financial situation.
 It uses mathematical tests to determine whether or not you meet the definition of financial hardship for tax purposes.